Mr. Mark Gershburg, Founder- GSI, in an exclusive interview with The New Jeweller Group –

-The gems and jewelry sector has a direct impact on job creation and provides maximum jobs to people who come from the rural areas.
+The gems and jewelry sector has a direct impact on job creation and provides maximum jobs to people who come from rural areas.
 India has the oldest craftsmanship and it’s the responsibility of the industry leaders to take forward this lineage and pass it on to the next generation.
 The GSI Knowledge Centre Program consists of tailored made modules for diamond & jewelry manufacturers, corporates, and retailers.
-We offer training in colored stones, pearls and jewelry, personality development and sales skills.
-GSI quality of education is based on core competencies like transparency, student friendly, innovative, research based and skill enhancement, knowledge empowerment, commitment to excellence in markets specific modules and customized and specialized training.
+We offer training in colored stones, pearls and jewelry, personality development, and sales skills.
+GSI quality of education is based on core competencies like transparency, student-friendly, innovation, research-based and skill enhancement, knowledge empowerment, commitment to excellence in markets specific modules and customized and specialized training.

 * Lastly, brief us about some of the educational courses offered by GSI at its centers worldwide?